Review (2018)

 and the time of maximum optimism is the best time to sell.― Sir John Templeton

-Around this time last year, when the coin frenzy was in full swing, I would see middle-aged men and women on the subway staring at Bitcoin charts.
+Around this time last year, when the coin frenzy was in full swing, I saw middle-aged men and women on the subway staring at Bitcoin charts.
 A female music student standing nearby, sheet music tucked under her arm, was looking at Bitcoin charts too.
 Then a cook who had spent his entire life in kitchens started telling me about the paid group chat he had joined and said he was thinking of quitting restaurant work altogether.
-That was when the old saying came back to me: when shoemakers and taxi drivers start talking about stocks, it is time to sell.
-So I strongly urged every acquaintance I knew who was playing around with coins to sell all their Bitcoin before the year was out, no matter what.
+That was when the old saying came back to me: “When shoemakers and taxi drivers start talking about stocks, it is time to sell."
+So I strongly urged everyone I knew to sell all their Bitcoin before the year was out, no matter what.

 Virtual Money and Crypto Currency (2018.01.18.)